All Categories

 Catheters are made using several different materials.
 The most common ones are:

 Both of these have their own advantages and disadvantages and the selection of the best catheter varies for every patient.
-Latex catheters provide comfort to the patient as it is a very soft material whereas silicone are tissue friendly and cause less irritation than the latex catheters However, the International Continence Society (ICS) states that silicon or hydrogel-coated catheters are best for long term use as these minimize frictions during insertion and removal.
+Latex catheters provide comfort to the patient as it is a very soft material whereas silicone are tissue friendly and cause less irritation than the Latex catheters However, the International Continence Society (ICS) states that silicon or hydrogel-coated catheters are best for long term use as these minimize frictions during insertion and removal.

 Also, it should be considered highly significant that different patients need different catheters as what works for one patient might not work well for the other.
 For example, red rubber catheters are used by many patients because of the softness and flexibility they provide but for a patient having a latex allergy it wouldn’t work well as the main component used in the manufacturing of these catheters is latex.